U.S. tests first ground-launched cruise missile after INF treaty exit

 The United States formally withdrew from the landmark 1987 pact with Russia on Aug.
 2 after determining that Moscow was violating the treaty, an accusation the Kremlin has denied.

-The treaty, which was negotiated by then-U.S. President Ronald Reagan and Soviet leader Mikhail Gorbachev, banned land-based missiles with a range of between 310 and 3,400 miles (500 to 5,500 km).
+The treaty, negotiated by then-U.S. President Ronald Reagan and Soviet leader Mikhail Gorbachev, banned land-based missiles with a range of between 310 and 3,400 miles (500 to 5,500 km).

 In a statement, the Pentagon said the test took place on Sunday at San Nicolas Island, California, and the missile hit its target after more than 500 km of flight.

-The test would have been prohibited by the INF treaty, had the United States had not left it.
+The test would have been prohibited by the INF treaty.

+“The testing by (the) U.S. military of a land-based missile banned under INF treaty two weeks after the official termination of this treaty is a blatant cynicism and mockery of the international community,” the RIA news agency cited Russian lawmaker Frants Klintsevich as saying on Monday.

+“We, of course, will do our best in the shortest period of time to ensure that the United States does not have a superiority in these types of weapons,” he said, adding that Russia did not intend to enter into an arms race.

 U.S. officials had said for a number of months that they planned to carry out the test in August.
 The United States plans to test an intermediate-range ballistic missile in November.